Delfini (Zagreb band): 1963–1967

-In the autumn of 1966 Šurina and Stošić were replaced by guitarist Nikola Sarapa (formerly of Zlatni Akordi) and keyboardist Petko Katrandžijev (formerly of Bezimeni).
+In the autumn of 1966, Šurina and Stošić were replaced by guitarist Nikola Sarapa (formerly of Zlatni Akordi) and keyboardist Petko Katrandžijev "Mlinac (formerly of Bezimeni).
 The new lineup of the band recorded their debut record, the EP Gloria, released in 1967 through Jugoton.
-The title track was a cover of Them song "Gloria".
-The EP also featured the ballad "Noćas kad si otišla", a cover of James Brown song "I'll Go Crazy" and a cover of Macedonian traditional song "Kaleš bre Anđo".
-The latter song featured traditional instrument def, played by Pero Gotovac.
-After the EP release the band had successful appearances on Zagreb and Opatija music festivals.
-Their second EP, released during the same year, featured the song "Ne pitaj me ništa" ("Ask Me Nothing"), performed on the Zagreb Music Festival, as the title track.
-The song was composed by Ruić and featured lyrics by poetess Maja Perfiljeva.
+The title track was a cover of Them song "Gloria", and the EP also featured the ballad "Noćas kad si otišla", a cover of James Brown song "I'll Go Crazy" and a cover of Macedonian traditional song "Kaleš bre Anđo".
+The latter featured traditional instrument def, played by Pero Gotovac.
+After EP release, the band had successful appearances at Zagreb and Opatija music festivals.
+Their second EP, released during the same year, featured the song "Ne pitaj me ništa" ("Ask Me Nothing"), originally performed on the Zagreb Music Festival, as the title track.
+The song was composed by Ruić and featured lyrics by poet Maja Perfiljeva.
 The EP also featured the songs "Najljepši dan" ("The Most Beautiful Day"), written by Ivica Krajač and Nikica Kalogjera, "Bebel", written by Krajač and dedicated to Jean-Paul Belmondo, and "Najljepša kuća na prodaju" ("The Most Beautiful House for Sale"), a cover of The Kinks' "Most Exclusive Residence for Sale".
 Both EPs were praised by the press.
 During the same year, under the name The Delfinis, the band released a split 7" single with Crveni Koralji for the Belgian record label Benelux International.
-The single featured Crevni Koralji's song "Napoli Guitar" and Delfini's cover of "Gloria".
+The single featured Crevni Koralji's song "Napoli Guitar" and Delfini's version of "Gloria".

-Despite the successes, Baković, Sarapa and Katrandžijev left the band due to disagreements with Juran and Ruić.
+Despite the band's success, Baković, Sarapa and Katrandžijev left the band due to disagreements with Juran and Ruić.
 The last lineup of the band was short-lived, featuring Zdenko Juran (vocals), Rajmond Ruić (bass guitar), Ivica Grčić (guitar), Vlado Kušec (rhythm guitar) and Srećko Antonioli (drums), all three new members formerly playing in the band Lordovi (The Lords).
-The group disbanded in 1967, as the band members decided to dedicate themselves to other activities.
+The group ended their activity in 1967, when part of the members were drafted to serve their mandatory stints in the Yugoslav People's Army.